An Ultimate Guide to Game Development Process

 - Business strategy (how we’re making money)

 Once the GDD is created, the plan should remain unchanged—it’s fixed and final!
-Coordination, discussions, and implementation begin, but it’s important not to disrupt the GDD, as it is essential for sticking to the project’s timeline and budget.
+Coordination, discussions, and implementation begin, but it’s important not to disrupt the GDD, as it is essential for sticking to the project’s timeline and estimated video game development cost.

 2. Production